National Lotteries in Italy

 Can foreign residents legally play Italian lotteries online?

-Yes — through licensed brokers.
+Yes, through licensed brokers.
 Platforms like Lottofy and Giant Lottos purchase tickets on your behalf within Italy via ADM-compliant frameworks.
 Italian law focuses on the licensed ticket provider rather than the player’s nationality.
-That said, your home country’s laws may also apply — always check before participating.
+Your home country’s laws may also apply, so always check before participating.

 How are Italian lottery winnings taxed?